nextest-rs/nextest/site/src/book/antivirus-gatekeeper.md

 1. Run `sudo spctl developer-mode enable-terminal` in your terminal.
 2. Go to System Preferences, and then to Security & Privacy.
 3. Under the Privacy tab, an item called `Developer Tools` should be present.
 Navigate to it.
 4. Ensure that your terminal is listed and enabled.
-If you're using a third-party terminal like iTerm, be sure to add it to the list (You may have to click the lock in the bottom-right corner and authenticate).
+If you're using a third-party terminal like iTerm, be sure to add it to the list (You may have to click the lock in the bottom-left corner and authenticate).
 5. Restart your terminal.

 [See this comment on Hacker News for more.](https://news.ycombinator.com/item?id=24394150)